 Adviser: Hillary Nelson

 The Penn State York Lion Ambassadors are current students who promote the campus to prospective students, their parents, and the community.
 Besides being a part of the SGA, the group works closely with the Admissions Office.
 Activities include campus tours, fundraisers, and social events on behalf of the school.
 Members are expected to keep a 2.5 grade-point average (GPA).
-For more information, visit the Lion Ambassadors’ website.
+For more information, please complete the Lion Ambassador Application.

 President: Madison Forbes